 The University-Wide Tutorial Program (UWTP), offers free individual and small-group tutoring in most 100- and 200-level undergraduate courses.
 Students may request tutors in one or more courses by completing the appropriate forms, which are available in the Learning Center in Rosenkrans East.
 In addition to individual and small group tutoring, drop-in tutoring labs are available in a variety of high demand subject areas.
 These labs require no scheduled appointments.
 Supplemental Instruction is also offered for selected high risk courses.
 For further information, call 570-422-3515 or visit the UWTP website at esu.edu/tutoring.

 The university employs registered nurses and physicians for student health care needs.
-The services provided include educational programs, diagnostic services and medical care for minor illnesses and injuries.
+The services provided include evaluation and treatment for minor illnesses and injuries as well as patient education of disease processes and disease prevention.
 Chronic conditions or major problems are referred to the student’s personal physician or to a local physician specialist; serious accidents are referred to Pocono Medical Center.
 In cases where referral is necessary to either the student’s physician, a physician specialist, to a hospital or other medical facility, the costs incurred must be borne by the student.
 Fees for any medical treatment provided away from the health center and for diagnostic testing, which includes lab tests, X-rays, etc., are the responsibility of the student.